Distributed Online Private Learning of Convex Nondecomposable Objectives: Preliminaries

 is satisfied, then the algorithm $\mathcal{A}$ is $\epsilon$-differential privacy.
 Here, $\epsilon>0$ is a constant. \end{definition}

 Definition 2 indicates that changing any $f_t\in \mathscr{F}$, $t\in \left[ T \right]$ does not produce large fluctuations on the outputs $\{ \mathbf{x}\left( t \right) \} _{t=1}^{T}$.
 Consider each $f_t$ being some information associated with an individual at time $t$.
-It is evident from Definition 2 that the presence or absence of individual's data point does not drastically affect the outputs of the algorithm.
+It is evident that the existence or non-existence of individual's data point has little influence on the outputs of the algorithm.
 Thus, no additional information about the individual is revealed from the outputs of the algorithm $\mathcal{A}$.
-Note that the magnitude of the fluctuation depends on the constant $\epsilon$.
-So, the smaller the constant $\epsilon$, the higher the privacy level.
+Observe that the extent of the fluctuation depends on the constant $\epsilon$.
+Moreover, a smaller $\epsilon$ means a higher privacy level.
 Yet, an argument cannot be made that the algorithm has greater performance as long as $\epsilon$ is kept small enough.
-Since $\epsilon$ is related to the amount of noise added, a smaller $\epsilon$ can result in poorer accuracy of algorithm.
-That is to say, $\epsilon$ is a trade-off between the privacy level and the accuracy of $\mathcal{A}$.
+Since $\epsilon$ is related to the amount of noise added, a smaller $\epsilon$ can result in poorer optimization accuracy.
+That is, $\epsilon$ is a trade-off between the privacy level and the accuracy of $\mathcal{A}$.